Vartan Pasha: Akabi's Story

 The novel relates an impossible love story between two young people issued from different communities which cultivate hostility between each other, either latent or evident, in the true fashion of Romeo and Juliet and many other stories produced by different cultures throughout the ages.
 Akabi is a daughter of Orthodox Armenians, and Hagop, her reciprocated lover, is a Catholic.
-Despite being an early novel and having been written by a male writer, Akabi character is the more prominent of the two principal heroes.
+Despite being an early novel and having been written by a male writer, Akabi's character is the more prominent of the two principal heroes.
 Furthermore, although a Catholic himself, Vartan Pasha is totally impartial in his observations on the behavior of the characters from the two communities, advantaging neither one nor the other, and not shying away from criticizing both.
 The novel is rich in its number of secondary characters and in short but astute depictions of these.
 Nevertheless, although social issues are briefly or indirectly touched upon, the definite central theme of the novel is love.
 And love has a number of rules independent of the social environment from which it rose.
 The loved one dominates the relationship and the lover has to suffer a lot and make many efforts to reach his beloved, and this well after the brief initial period of happiness till the tragic end.